shift7-ch/katta-docs/docs/self-hosting-guide/deployment.md

 [Terraform](#terraform-aws) and the [Helm chart](#helm-chart-kubernetes) are the maintained paths for production, so pick the one matching where you operate: Terraform if AWS is your target and you want the network and managed databases created for you, the Helm chart if you already run Kubernetes.
-The Docker Compose setup is a demo that ships with the test resources of the client library, with MinIO and storage profiles preseeded, to get a complete stack running on one machine in minutes.
+The Docker Compose setup in [katta-compose](https://github.com/shift7-ch/katta-compose) is a demo with MinIO and storage profiles preseeded, to get a complete stack running on one machine in minutes.